Last updated on June 15th, 2018

 Fitment – Which bikes does this DIY apply to

-While this installation is being done on a 2017 Kawasaki Ninja 650 ABS, we can be presume that the process will be either identical or extremely similar for most of Kawasaki’s new models accepting the same part.
+Today we’re doing this installation a 2017 Kawasaki Ninja 650 ABS.
+However, we can presume that the process is either identical or extremely similar for Kawasaki’s new models accepting the same part.
 This includes, but is not limited to, the following models:

 - 2017 Kawasaki Ninja 1000 ABS

 - 2017 Kawasaki Ninja 650 ABS KRT Edition